hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 ^^^^^^^^^^^^^^^^

 This method implements one of the most popular use cases when connecting to an astronomy archive: retrieving data around a projected circular region in a given sky location from a given catalogue.
-The exampe below shows how to do a cone search around `NGC 6505 <https://simbad.cds.unistra.fr/simbad/sim-id?Ident=NGC+6505>`_ using a 0.5 degrees radius targeting the "mer_catalogue"
+The exampe below shows how to launch a 0.5 degrees radius cone search around `NGC 6505 <https://simbad.cds.unistra.fr/simbad/sim-id?Ident=NGC+6505>`_.
+By default, this method targets the "mer_catalogue" and its outcome is restricted to 50 rows.
-(default target table).

   >>> from astropy.coordinates import SkyCoord
   >>> import astropy.units as u